TJHeaton/PP-paper-examples/README.md

 Heaton TJ, Bard E & Al-assam S. (to appear) "A New Approach to Radiocarbon Summarisation: Rigorous Identification of Variations/Changepoints in the Occurrence Rate of Radiocarbon Samples using a Poisson Process." _Journal of Archaelogical Science_ (XXXX)

 All code uses the `carbondate` R library that is provided alongside the manuscript.
-The scripts use the current development version 1.0.1.9000 available using `devtools::install_github("TJHeaton/carbondate")` but all the code (except the SI figures in simulation study 1) will also run using version 1.0.1 available through CRAN.
+The scripts use the current development version 1.0.1.9000 available using `devtools::install_github("TJHeaton/carbondate")` but all the code (except the SI figures showing the individual realisations and conditional mean in simulation study 1) will also run using version 1.0.1 available through CRAN.

 ## Repository Format